ghj0504520/academic-page/content/authors/admin/_index.md

     date_start: 2023-09-01
     date_end: ''
     summary: |
       Work on the thesis of UAV traffic management and other optimization research.
-Supervised by Prof. Li-Hsing Yen and Co-Supervised by Prof. Ka-Io Wong.
+Supervised by Prof. Li-Hsing Yen in CS and Co-Supervised by Prof. Ka-Io Wong in TLM.

       Published 1 paper in GLOBECOM2025.
     #button: